 - 2 tbsp of olive oil plus more for tortellini

 - 1 tbsp Salt plus more to taste

 - ⅛ tsp red pepper flakes

 - In a large soup pot over medium heat add your olive oil.

-- Now add your garlic and a pinch of salt and cook for another 2-3 minutes.
+- Add a pinch of salt and cook for another minute.

-- Next, add your potatoes and reduce heat to a simmer on medium low heat.
+- Reduce heat to a simmer on medium low heat.
 Keep cooking your soup until the potatoes are fully cooked, about 10-15 minutes.